anmolwadhwaxx/logsense-ai/README.md

 - Stores request data and provides it to the popup or content scripts.

 ### 2. **Popup Interface**

 - `popup.html`, `popup.js`, and `popup.css` power the extension UI.
 - Shows a list of captured network requests and environment metadata.
-- Generates Alexandria HQ log search URLs dynamically based on session and timing data.
+- Generates Alexandria log search URLs for HQ, LightBridge, and Kamino platforms.
+- Features enhanced UI with improved text wrapping and collapsible environment info section.
+- Includes User Info section and download functionality for future enhancements.

 ### 3. **Content Script**
 - `content.js` injects a floating button into pages.